-Many employees who have performed the same task over and over for months, years or decades are at risk for a repetitive stress injury, including that which is commonly known as Carpal Tunnel Syndrome (CTS), a type of nerve damage that often requires surgery.
+Many employees who have performed the same task over and over for months, years or decades are at risk for a repetitive stress injury, including that which is commonly known as carpal tunnel syndrome (CTS), a type of nerve damage that often requires surgery.

-The Concord carpal tunnel syndrome attorneys at the Goforth & Lucas Law Partnership understand the frustration that individuals feel after suffering an injury while doing nothing more than completing their normal repetitive job tasks.
+Our Concord carpal tunnel syndrome attorneys at the Goforth & Lucas Law Partnership understand the frustration that individuals feel after suffering an injury while doing nothing more than completing their normal repetitive job tasks.
 Repetitive motions such as typing, assembly-line work and using vibrating tools can cause painful nerve damage in workers.
 Some insurance companies challenge or deny workers' compensation claims for this type of repetitive trauma because it is a "subjective injury" which often cannot easily be seen or easily diagnosed.
 Our lawyers work with the appropriate medical professionals to prove the injury thus allowing our clients to recover both their physical health and the compensation that they are entitled to under the California Labor Code and other applicable law.

-Do not hesitate to contact an attorney at our office to schedule a no cost confidential consultation.
+Do not hesitate to contact an attorney at our office to schedule a no-cost confidential consultation.
 We will investigate the facts of your unique situation to provide legal advice on the best course of action.